-During Run 1, we explored the effect of electronic deadtime on our asymmetry measurements at five different average beam currents ranging from $0.245~\mu A$ to $4.3~\mu A$ incident on a 1 $\mu m$ foil - the thickest foil used in our measurements - with deadtime varying from 3% to 43% over this current range.
+During Run 1, we explored the effect of electronic deadtime on our asymmetry measurements at five different average beam currents ranging from 0.245 μ A to 4.3 μ A incident on a 1 μ m foil - the thickest foil used in our measurements - with deadtime varying from 3% to 43% over this current range.
 All our measurements of asymmetry and counting rate versus target thickness were done with beam currents well within this range.
-The results are shown in figure 17.
-The five measurements are all within their statistical uncertainty of representing the same average value, a confirmation of the fact that common electronic deadtime does not affect the asymmetry calculated with the cross-ratio method.
-We have thus made no correction to our physics asymmetry results for an electronic deadtime effect and no systematic uncertainty was assigned.
+The results are shown in Figure 16.
+The five measurements are all within their statistical uncertainty of representing the same average value, a confirmation of the fact that common electronic deadtime does not affect the asymmetry results for an electronic deadtime effect and no systematic uncertainty was assigned.
 On the other hand, a small correction to the counting rates in each detector arm was made, arising from the dead time associated with DAQ readout, as described in Ref.
 M-3.